joshualmitchell/joshualmitchell.github.io/_posts/2018-01-04-to-potential-employers.md

 Most of my professional work exerience is related to software development, but since I'm moving towards a data science / engineering related career, I'm going to emphasize that experience (which is mostly from academia / personal projects).

-I'll start by giving a table with a list of projects, their status, the problem they aim to solve / goal they aim to achieve, the technology they use, and any special methods / techniques they use.
+I'll start by giving a table with a list of projects, their status, the problem / goal they aim to solve / achieve, the technology they use, and any special methods / techniques they use.

 I will also frequently update this page (although you're welcome to check my [GitHub](https://github.com/joshualmitchell) for the source code).